danielbarter/personal_website_code_old/posts/2016-01-29-thebasics.md

 ---
-title: The Basics
+title: the basics
 date: 2016-01-29
 ---

-#The Basics
+#The basics

 I am going to use this blog to record some of my mathematical thoughts.
 Modern mathematics has a pretty steep learning curve and I don\'t really want to spend my time writing about the *basics*.
 What are the *basics*?
 I could say something like *everything you learn in a standard mathematics undergraduate degree*, but that is vague.
 On this site we shall use